stijn-dejongh/lovecraft_public_domain/raw_converts/tom.md

 he strained his eyes to see what his colleagues had brought out of that sinister house which loomed so close behind.
 But when he looked, he did not see what he had expected; for his colleagues were not there at all, but only the Terrible Old Man leaning quietly on his knotted cane and smiling hideously.
-Mr. Czanek had never before noticed the colour of that man&rsquo;s eyes;
+Mr. Czanek had never before noticed the colour of that man's eyes;
 now he saw that they were yellow.

   Little things make considerable excitement in little towns, which is the reason